ijeendu/Deploy-ML-Pipeline-in-Azure/README.md

 Post deployment, Application Insights was enabled to retrieve log information from the deployed model.
 This step was completed by editing and running the *logs.py* script that enabled Application Insights using Azure Python SDK.

 #### a.
 Application Insights is enabled
-The *log.py* script was modified to include a line that enables application insights:
+The *log.py* script was modified to include a line that enables application insights as follows:

 `service.update(enable_app_insights=True)`.

-The script set the application insights variable and enabled logging.
-The screenshot shows that Application Insights is now set to True and that the Best Model was successfully deployed as a REST endpoint accessible via the Endpoint section.
+The script sets the application insights variable and enables logging.
+The screenshot from the Azure ML studio shows that Application Insights is now set to True and that the Best Model was successfully deployed as a REST endpoint accessible via the Endpoint section.

 <p align="center">
 <img src="images/app_insights_enabled.png">